laserpants/area-51/taiyaki/docs/README.md

 proceeds through a series of transformations applied to the syntax tree.
 The final goal of this process is to arrive at an adaptation of the input, semantically identical, but based on a much smaller expression grammar.
-Compared to the source language, this AST representation is more suitable for code generation and evaluation.
+Compared to the source language, this representation is more suitable for code generation and evaluation.
 The code generation stage is important enough that we treat this grammar as its own language entirely.
 There are a number of benefits of doing so:

 - Less cognitive overhead